lubuntu-team/manual/source/2/2.4/2.4.3/Qalculate.rst

 .. image:: qalculate-mainwindow.png

 Below where you type in calculations is a history of your previous calculations.
 To go back in your history press the :kbd:`Down arrow` key.
 To go one step forward in your history press the :kbd:`Up arrow` key.
 To move the cursor one character to the left press the :kbd:`left arrow` key or left click the :guilabel:`left arrow`.
 To move the cursor one arrow to the right press the :kbd:`right arrow` key or left click the :guilabel:`right arrow` key.
 To move the cursor to the end press the :kbd:`End` key or right click the :guilabel:`right arrow` button.
-To move the cursor to the start press the :kbd:`Home` key or left click the :guilabel:`left arrow` button.
+To move the cursor to the start press the :kbd:`Home` key or right click the :guilabel:`left arrow` button.

 Version
 -------